ryanmio/colonial-virginia-llm-geolocation/paper/main.md

 # 10 Conclusion

 This study provides the first systematic benchmark of large language models on the task of geolocating colonial-era Virginia land grants directly from narrative abstracts.
-Across nine model–pipeline combinations, we find that an off-the-shelf one-shot prompt to the o3-2025-04-16 model achieves a mean positional error of 23.4 km—matching or outperforming a standard professional GIS workflow while reducing cost by two orders of magnitude and latency by three.
+Across nine model–pipeline combinations, I find that an off-the-shelf one-shot prompt to the o3-2025-04-16 model achieves a mean positional error of 23.4 km—matching or outperforming a standard professional GIS workflow while reducing cost by two orders of magnitude and latency by three.
 Contrary to expectations, granting LLMs external geocoding tools does not automatically improve results.

 The implications for digital history are immediate: large corpora of archival land records can now be mapped at state scale in hours rather than months, facilitating quantitative studies of settlement, labor, and landscape change.
-At the same time, we highlight failure modes that demand scholarly caution and outline procedural safeguards, including hybrid verification and periodic re-benchmarking.
+At the same time, I highlight failure modes that demand scholarly caution and outline procedural safeguards, including hybrid verification and periodic re-benchmarking.
 Taken together, the results validate LLM-assisted geocoding as a viable, resource-efficient complement to traditional geospatial research, and chart a path toward fully spatially-enabled colonial archives.

 # 11 Acknowledgements

 This work builds upon the meticulous archival research of Nell Marion Nugent, whose *Cavaliers and Pioneers* abstracts have preserved Virginia's colonial land records for generations of scholars.
-I am deeply grateful to Bimbola Bashorun for providing the professional GIS benchmark that was crucial to evaluating model performance.
+I am deeply grateful to Bimbola Bashorun [@Bashorun2025_gis] for providing the professional GIS benchmark that was crucial to evaluating model performance.
 Special thanks to the Library of Virginia and the Virginia Surveyor's Office for granting access to their digital archives and land patent collections, which made the ground-truth dataset possible.

 Finally, I am indebted to the digital humanities community whose ongoing conversations about LLMs and historical research have informed this project's methodological approach.